Edilizia Moderna

 Boxes & content series 2(?)

-Edilizia Moderna – Box 4 (also 5×8 base plate, private collection)
+Edilizia Moderna – Box 4 (also 5×8 base plate)

 There seem to be 2 or 3 different series, each with varying box sizes.
 The higher the box number, the bigger the base plates.
 Base plates identified so far: 3×3, 3×4 or 5×8.
 Also panel textures differs and some are open and some closed.